Seeking Compensation For Victims Injured By Drunk Drivers

-Drinking and driving is an ongoing public safety issue in many states.
-Unfortunately, everyday drivers choose to get behind the wheel while under the influence and innocent people are injured and killed as a result.
-Last year, the National Highway Traffic Safety Administration (NHTSA) reported that 35,092 people died in motor vehicle crashes.
-Of those who lost their lives, 10,265 were alcohol-impaired driving fatalities.
-This is nearly a third of all motor vehicle fatalities that year.
-Those who survive a motor vehicle accident can end up with devastating injuries such as brain damage, spinal cord injuries, or internal bleeding.
-Some injuries can require years of rehabilitation or lead to a permanent disability.
+Drinking and driving is an ongoing public safety issue across the nation.
+Unfortunately, many drivers choose to get behind the wheel while under the influence and innocent people are injured and killed as a result.
+Each year, approximately 10,000 people are killed in alcohol-related crashes in the United States.
+Those who survive a drunk-driving accident can end up with devastating or permanent injuries.

 In California, these elements, according to J.P. v.
 City of Porterville, 801 F. Supp.
 2d 965, 990 (E.D.
 Cal.
 2011) are:

 - The legal duty to exercise due care

 If a plaintiff can prove all these elements by a preponderance of the evidence, then the plaintiff may be able to recover damages from the person who caused the injuries.